EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_1 as follows:

+* If party U supports many algorithms, the lists of supported algorithms (ECDH-Curves_U, HKDFs_U, AEADs_U, SIGs_V, SIGs_U) MAY be truncated, but the algorithm order MUST NOT be changed based on previous error messages.

 * Determine the curve ECDH-Curve_U to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve that U supports, then U SHALL use that curve.
 Otherwise the first curve in ECDH-Curves_U MUST be used.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
 Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_U be the x-coordinate of the ephemeral public key.